NYC restaurants located within a 5 minute walk of Lexington Avenue - 63 Street Station | Ratings, Reviews & Maps

 We had a peaceful and enjoyable early Friday evening upstairs in the dining room.
 The service was attentive and excellent, and the food was delicious—rustic with a unique twist.
 We sat in the corner with our penguin friend and even did some research to uncover why it was there!
 Before leaving, we had the chance to meet the chef, who was friendly and personable as he headed out for the night.

-Dan Hurlbut - 3 months ago
+Dan Hurlbut - 6 months ago

 This place was such a hidden gem!
 Tucked away and a little hard to spot at first, but once inside — wow.
 Super cute, cozy, and definitely romantic.
 The food was absolutely delicious, everything tasted super fresh and the presentation was beautiful.
 The flavors were incredible, every bite felt like a surprise.
 Such a lovely experience from start to finish.🔥🔥

-natalia henao valdivieso - a month ago
+natalia henao valdivieso - 4 months ago

 Walked in after some shopping and was exactly what we were looking for.
 The decor was nice and elegant, downstairs had a great vibe and at the time I didn’t know there was an upstairs.
 Upstairs was had more table and very classy.
 Food was really good.
 Highly recommend the short ribs and the clotheslines bacon.

-Christopher A - a month ago
+Christopher A - 4 months ago

 Famous Original Ray's Pizza Overall Rating 3.9 out of 5